 - The shareholder is an entity and not an individual.
-However, if the shareholder is an LLC treated as a disregarded entity or a grantor trust that is not required to file Form 1041 for federal income tax purposes, the single member of the LLC or grantor of the grantor trust is deemed to be the shareholder for purposes of the Form 1CNS eligibility requirements. - The shareholder is an electing small business trust (ESBT). - The shareholder files their individual income tax return on a fiscal year basis. - The shareholder is a Wisconsin resident during any part of 2021. - The shareholder derives taxable income from Wisconsin in 2021 other than their pro rata share of income or loss from one tax-option (S) corporation. - The shareholder wishes to claim any tax credits or amounts deductible as itemized deductions. - The shareholder is required to file Wisconsin Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, to report interest expenses, rental expenses, management fees, and intangible expenses that result from related party transactions between the shareholder and corporation. - The shareholder filed Form PW-2 and has been approved by the department to be exempt from passthrough withholding for the tax-option (S) corporation's current taxable year.
+However, if the shareholder is an LLC treated as a disregarded entity or a grantor trust that is not required to file Form 1041 for federal income tax purposes, the single member of the LLC or grantor of the grantor trust is deemed to be the shareholder for purposes of the Form 1CNS eligibility requirements. - The shareholder is an electing small business trust (ESBT). - The shareholder files their individual income tax return on a fiscal year basis. - The shareholder is a Wisconsin resident during any part of 2024. - The shareholder derives taxable income or loss from Wisconsin in 2024 other than their pro rata share of income or loss from one tax-option (S) corporation. - The shareholder wishes to claim any tax credits or amounts deductible as itemized deductions. - The shareholder is required to file Wisconsin Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, to report interest expenses, rental expenses, management fees, and intangible expenses that result from related party transactions between the shareholder and corporation. - The shareholder has already filed or plans to file a 2024 Form 1NPR, Nonresident and Part-Year Resident Wisconsin Income Tax. - The shareholder filed Form PW-2 and has been approved by the department to be exempt from pass-through withholding for the tax-option (S) corporation's current taxable year.